AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/view-edge-system.md

 1. To see the edge system installed on the device and the configured components, click the `Details` tab

-1. Click on the `Configuration` tab to review the configuration details.
+1. To review the configuration details, click the `Configuration` tab.

 1. Click the **View Trend** ![View Trend](images/view-trend-icon.png) to open a trend showing diagnostic data in a new window.